 Do not use the same thermometer for both oral and rectal readings.
 Be sure to label your thermometer either “oral” or “rectal” to know the difference.

-Taking your temperature orally with a digital thermometer
+How do I take my temperature orally with a digital thermometer?

 - Wash your hands with soap and warm water.